Watch the full video

 Gears: power in motion

-This Kapow pupil video is part of the Kapow Design and technology scheme of work.
-It is designed for pupils and explores the role of gears in mechanical systems, beginning with everyday questions such as how the hands on a watch move or how wind turbines generate electricity.
-It introduces gears as wheels with teeth that mesh together to transfer movement and force.
-The video demonstrates how gears work in pairs or systems, changing the speed, direction, or force of movement.
-Real-life examples such as bicycles, clocks, and car windscreen wipers help pupils understand how gears can make machines work more efficiently.
-It explains how large gears turn more slowly than small ones and how using different-sized gears can increase speed or force depending on their arrangement.
+This Design and technology scheme of work video is designed for children and explores how gears are used in mechanical systems.
+It begins with everyday questions such as how watch hands move or how wind turbines generate electricity, before introducing gears as wheels with teeth that transfer movement and force.
+The video shows how gears work in pairs or systems to change speed, direction or force, using real-life examples like bicycles, clocks and windscreen wipers.